 Here are 3 types of proxies you must know:

-HTTP Proxies – HTTP proxies are used specifically for web-based traffic as you can plug proxy server into your web browsers’ configuration file.
-Furthermore, you can avail a browser extension in case your device is not compatible with proxies.
-This is how you can route your whole internet traffic with remote proxy.
+HTTP Proxies – HTTP proxies are used specifically for web-based traffic as you can plug the proxy servers into your web browsers’ configuration file.
+Furthermore, you can avail of a browser extension in case your device is not compatible with proxies.
+This is how you can route your whole internet traffic with a remote proxy.

-SOCKS Proxies – SOCKS proxies aid you to pass along any sort of traffic be it FTP server, BitTorrent client, or web server.
-Similarly, they do not have any feature that could provide encryption benefit to users.
+SOCKS Proxies – SOCKS proxies aid you to pass along any sort of traffic be its FTP server, BitTorrent client, or web server.
+Similarly, they do not have any feature that could provide encryption benefits to users.
 They work slowly as compared to HTTP proxies.

-Transparent Proxies – These proxies are set up by institutions, businesses, or shop owners who wants to monitor online activity of its users’ or restrict them from visiting certain websites.
+Transparent Proxies – These proxies are set up by institutions, businesses, or shop owners who want to monitor the online activity of their users’ or restrict them from visiting certain websites.
 It might be set up at homes or in educational institutes to save up bandwidth and prevent students from visiting restricted websites.

 How to choose a proxy?